 I am ready to have my mind blown.
 That is all.
 The interwebs is full of reviews for her live shows.
 To say I am excited is an understatement.

 Longtime fan – well, with a brief hiatus after the release of the Dark Skin Girls video.
 Looking forward to enjoying his ever evolving sound at Dodger Stadium.

 “Phone Numbers” is on the same playlist as Juto’s, “Homebody.”
 I am looking forward to hearing Dominic blend Hip-Hop stylings with a R&B and pop flare.

 A math-rock trio hailing from Taiwan, it seems like Elephant Gym could be a wildcard on the bill, but they seem to be on par with many of the artists set to perform.
 Another successful byproduct of multiple genres coming together to create something new.
 Having never heard of them before seeing the bill, I have done some research and I am anxiously awaiting this set.
 I hope that the set allows for some live improvisation.
-Looking forward to what the trio will bring to concert goes over the weekend.
+Looking forward to what the trio will bring to concert goers over the weekend.

 Naija stand up!
 I discovered Santi randomly on YouTube (when Youtube recommendations go right, cause many times they go oh so wrong).
 I am here for the Alté movement in the Nigerian music scene.
 Grateful that Tyler, The Creator has his eye on what is going on abroad.

 The now defunct Runaway Jukebox podcast crew did an amazing review of 21 Savage’s Issa Album.
 Since then, I have been a fan.
 Although I do not listen as regularly to his discography, I am ready to count aloud, the 1-2-3-4-5-6-7 M’s in my imaginary bank account.